-Charles Aris senior practice leader Ashlee Wagner recently sat down with Alfredo Sciascia to discuss his work as head of corporate strategy and research at Liberty Mutual Insurance.
+Charles Aris vice president Ashlee Wagner sat down with Alfredo Sciascia to discuss his work as head of corporate strategy and research at Liberty Mutual Insurance.
 The CS&R team is Liberty Mutual's internal management consulting group that serves as trusted, strategic advisers to the organization’s CEO and executive leadership team.
 CS&R drives transformational change by taking an enterprise-wide, customer-centric perspective.
 Prior to Liberty Mutual, Alfredo served as the group head for the strategic planning group at American Express.
 Earlier in his career, he was a consultant at A.T.
 Kearney and Accenture.
 He attended Bocconi University and has an MBA degree from Columbia University.

 What are the top three responsibilities occupying your time in your role today?

 My No. 1 priority is to enable CS&R to transform Liberty Mutual.
 We strive to stay ahead of market trends and strive to be a thought leader in bettering the company and industry.
 My belief is that insurance is a socially responsible product, so the industry has a strong societal vocation.
 However, the overall insurance market is not truly customer centric.
 My mission is to change the industry by setting a new status quo at Liberty Mutual.
 This is the legacy I wish to leave behind.

 My second priority is to hire Liberty Mutual’s next generation of leaders.
 I personally interview every candidate at every level within our team, and we hire from the top undergraduate schools, MBA programs, and external management consulting firms.
 We encourage CS&R consultants to roll into the business after a few years, and we have placed our talent in great roles across the company.